W1640407/11_duplicates/README.md

 where  `<filename>` - file name

 #### Output:
-List of all duplicate files with relative path and size in kb
+List of all duplicate files with relative path and size in kb sorted in asc order

 #### Run script example:
 ```